ChristianChimi/Australian-HealthCare-Cancer/README.md

     - Uterine cancer mortality ratio dropped from ~26% in 1985 to ~16% in 2010 — a likely result of medical advancements.
     - Future incidence rates are expected to rise, possibly due to more frequent screenings and awareness campaigns.

+## **Conclusions**
+This project provides a comprehensive view of cancer trends in Australia, revealing how incidence and mortality vary across age, gender, and time.
+The combination of exploratory analysis and predictive modeling highlights critical patterns—such as the growing incidence of uterine cancer and the declining mortality ratio—suggesting progress in early detection and treatment.
+Forecasting models like ARIMA and LSTM offer a forward-looking perspective, supporting proactive healthcare strategies.
+Overall, the analysis delivers valuable insights to inform public health planning and cancer policy development.

 ## **Technologies Used**
 - **Python**, **Pandas**, **Matplotlib**, **Numpy**, **Pyplot**, **Kmean**, **PyTorch**, **ARIMA**.
  - **Machine Learning for forecasting** and **statistical analysis**